fanoframework/fanoframework.github.io/working-with-models/index.md

 ## Model result set

-After model read data from storage, data can be accessed through `IModelResultSet` interface instance.

-This interface has several methods:
+After model read data from storage, it returns instance of `IModelResultSet` interface instance.
+Data can be accessed through this interface which has several methods:

 - `count()` returns number of data currently in result set.
 - `eof()` returns if current cursor pointer is at the end of result set.